-Of importance is that Mr Ali was a practicing Muslim and towards the end of his life, his religiosity and spirituality deepened.
-It was relevant for Walker J to understand “how and why Mr Ali … came to enter the Mudharaba; whether his principle motivation was to abide the Quran’s teachings to ease his passage to the after-life and if so, what this may mean for the remedies sought by his widow.”
-(Fa’agatu at [2].
-Thus, the realm of the ethereal, that of Islam as a religion, has to be assessed in the earthly realm of New Zealand law.
-Such matters have historically proven challenging for the courts, at least certainly in many charity law cases when the courts have had to determine the charitable nature of religious entities or activities for the purposes of advancing religion as a legally-recognised charitable purpose.
-Such discomfort is evidenced in the House of Lords case Gilmour v Coats ([1949] AC 426), where Lord Simonds had the unenviable task of determining the charitable nature of a Carmelite priory.
+Mr Ali was a practicing Muslim and towards the end of his life, his religiosity and spirituality deepened.
+It was necessary for Walker J to understand “how and why Mr Ali … came to enter the Mudharaba; whether his principal motivation was to abide the Quran’s teachings to ease his passage to the after-life and if so, what this may mean for the remedies sought by his widow” (at [2]).
+Thus, the realm of the ethereal, that of Islam as a religion, had to be assessed in the earthly realm of New Zealand law.
+Such matters have historically proven challenging for the courts, certainly in many charity law cases when the courts have had to determine the charitable nature of religious entities or activities for the purposes of advancing religion as a legally-recognised charitable purpose.
+Such discomfort is evidenced in the House of Lords case Gilmour v Coats [1949] AC 426, where Lord Simonds had the unenviable task of determining the charitable nature of a Carmelite priory.
 In answering this question, his Lordship spoke with all “respect and reverence of those who spend their lives in cloistered piety” (Gilmour v Coats at 446).
 However, Lord Simonds was clear that “whether I affirm or deny, whether I believe or disbelieve, what has that to do with the proof which the court demands that a particular purpose satisfies the test of benefit to the community?
-Here is something which is manifestly not susceptible of proof.”
-(Gilmour v Coats at 446).
-In other words, the law cannot rely on the sincere belief of a religious person, the law must look to tangible factors to find its answers, not the ethereal, thus whilst the “faithful must embrace their faith believing where they cannot prove: the court can act only on proof.”
-(Gilmour v Coats at 446).
+Here is something which is manifestly not susceptible of proof” (Gilmour v Coats at 446).
+In other words, the law cannot rely on the sincere belief of a religious person, the law must look to tangible factors to find its answers, not the ethereal, thus while the “faithful must embrace their faith believing where they cannot prove: the court can act only on proof” (Gilmour v Coats at 446).

-In the later New Zealand High Court case of Liberty Trust v Charities Commission ([2011] 3 NZLR 68), again another charity law case, Mallon J also had to wrestle with religious constructs in relation to the legal requirements of charity law and her Honour acknowledged that religious charitable trusts have not been without their critics because, inter alia, the effects of religion are invariably difficult to define (Liberty Trust v Charities Commission at [54], referring to Centrepoint Community Growth Trust v Commissioner of Inland Revenue [1985] 1 NZLR 673 (HL); AW Lockhart Centrepoint Community Growth Trust v Commissioner of Inland Revenue (1984–1987) 5 AULR 244).
+In the later New Zealand High Court case of Liberty Trust v Charities Commission [2011] 3 NZLR 68, Mallon J also had to wrestle with religious constructs in relation to the legal requirements of charity law and her Honour acknowledged that religious charitable trusts have not been without their critics because, inter alia, the effects of religion are invariably difficult to define (at [54], referring to Centrepoint Community Growth Trust v Commissioner of Inland Revenue [1985] 1 NZLR 673 (HL); AW Lockhart Centrepoint Community Growth Trust v Commissioner of Inland Revenue (1984–1987) 5 AULR 244).
 Thus, with regard to charity law, the relevance of religious charities has been called in to question in contemporary times because “given contemporary agnosticism and even seeming indifference in many quarters to religion, what is it that today supports the concession in favour of religious charities, and more particularly, where are the edges of this head of charity to be drawn?”
 (Liberty Trust v Charities Commission at [54], citing Hester v Commissioner of Inland Revenue [2005] 2 NZLR 172 (CA) at [6]).

-Nonetheless, in endeavouring to align religious matters with legal principles, Mallon J made a comparison between masses in church and the mortgage scheme in question, and she observed that: (Liberty Trust at [122]
+Nonetheless, in endeavouring to align religious matters with legal principles, Mallon J in Liberty Trust made a comparison between masses in church and the mortgage scheme in question, and she observed that (at [122]):